SAP-samples/btp-cap-demo-usecases/cap-fe-lr-table-views/README.md

 ## Local Run

+- Clone this git repo and Open cap-fe-lr-table-views folder in a new terminal
+- install dependencies by running npm install
-- Open cap_resilient_terminal folder in a new terminal and run `cds watch` to start the cap application.
+- run `cds watch` to start the cap application.

 ## Learn More